Rome Travel: how to travel to, in and around the Eternal City

 Add in a large, hot city in a language you're not used to and may not speak, and it can be a recipe for stress - and quite possibly, distress.

-Our aim in writing the articles on this page has been very simple: to take that stress (and distress) away.
+Our aim in writing the articles on this page is very simple: to take that stress (and distress) away.

 Or most of it.